-LCS Continuing Professional Development (CPD) offers a mechanism to help the career practitioner identify and establish his or her personal continuous improvement goals and a vehicle to signal to the business community that their competency is current and well practiced.
+LCS CPD framework provides a mechanism to help the career practitioner identify and establish his or her personal continuous improvement goals and a vehicle to signal to the practitioner community that their competency is current and well practiced.
 It can be viewed as a personal PDCA model of improvement.

-The LCS CPD framework complements the current LCS qualification structure.
-It is called LCS Professional Practitioner and aims to embed and strengthen a holistic lean mindset and capability through constant self-assessment, target-setting, sharing and reflection.
+The framework complements the existing LCS qualification structure and aims to embed and strengthen a holistic lean mindset and capability through constant self-assessment, target-setting, sharing and reflection.